SUBMIT A FILE TYPE | CONTACT US | SUPPORT | ABOUT US

 The structure of PDF files is based on COS format and PostScript Imaging model.

-• Boolean values: – true or false
+• Boolean values: True or False

 • Numbers